webdriverio/webdriverio/docs/guide/testrunner/frameworks.md

 ## Using Cucumber

 If you want to use Cucumber set the `framework` property to cucumber, either by adding `framework: 'cucumber'` to the [config file](/guide/testrunner/configurationfile.html) or by adding `-f cucumber` to the command line.
+Please make sure you have cucumber v0.7.0 installed (globally or as project dependency).

 Options for Cucumber such as 'format' can be given in the config file with cucumberOpts: